khaitrantrong2/Sales-Forecasting-and-Category-Trend-Analysis-Olist/README.md

 product_category.head()
 customers.head()
 ```
-- To check data type of each source (replicate respectively 9 times for 9 files)
+- To check data type of each source

 Use code below:
 ```python